timmahrt/LMEDS/README.rst

 Acknowledgements
 ================

-Development of this software was supported by US NSF grant #IIS 07-03624 to Jennifer Cole.
+Development of this software was supported by US NSF grant #IIS 07-03624 to Jennifer Cole and José Hualde.